jasonashley/core_dateUTC_TZ_EPOCH/README.md

 ## /src/class/DateRange.js

-The class is made to hold an upper and lower date in format `YYYY-MM-DD` format.
-The schema is.
+The class is made to hold an upper and lower date in format `YYYY-MM-DD` format, guard against null values and give definitive values for end-of-day, 23:59:59 and start-of-day , 00:00:00 in both UTC and EPOCH versions.
+The resulting object instance and it's properties would be:

 ```js
 {